Which are the best breast pumps? There are so many types out there.

 What Type Of Pump Do I Need?

-The best breast pumps for you will depend on the type you prefer and of course how often you will use it.
+The best breast pumps for you will depend on the type you prefer and, of course, how often you will use them.
 Some women decide to use both.
-Maybe one more efficient, but slightly heavier for home use and then a lighter, smaller one to carry along.
+Maybe one more efficient but slightly heavier for home use and then a lighter, smaller one to carry along.

-The mid-range breast pumps are typically electric or battery powered.
+The mid-range breast pumps are typically electric or battery-powered.
 They are commonly used by moms who are only gone for a short period of time on an occasional basis and leave their baby with a sitter or a family member.
 They are portable – weighing only about two pounds – and they are less expensive – from $50 to $150 – which are the good aspects.
-The cons for these breast pumps are they often take longer, battery-operated models often need new batteries and if you are going to choose one of this type, you need to see if it has an adjustable suction, as it is often not strong enough or too strong.
+The cons for these breast pumps are they often take longer, battery-operated models often need new batteries, and if you are going to choose one of these types, you need to see if it has an adjustable suction, as it is often not strong enough or too strong.

-A manual pump uses neither batteries nor electric but manual effort and is dependent on the preferences of the mother.
-Some prefer more efficient models and some say the manual pumps are more natural.
-These pumps are smaller, weigh less and are quite affordable.
+A manual pump uses neither batteries nor electricity but only manual effort and is dependent on the preferences of the mother.
+Some prefer more efficient models, and some say manual pumps are more natural.
+These pumps are smaller, weigh less, and are quite affordable.
 In addition, they are quieter.